goodmaoxixi/blogplus/README.md

 blogplus
 ========

-* An enhanced RoR demo based on the blog example on RailsGuides on Rails version 4.0.3 &amp; Ruby 2.1.0p0.
+* An enhanced RoR demo based on the blog example from RailsGuides (Rails 4.0.3.
 * RailsGuides is available here: [.RailsGuides](http://guides.rubyonrails.org/)

 Enhancements: